singnet/dev-portal/docs/ai-developers/etcdsetup.md

 ```

 ## Download, Install & Configuring the ETCD Cluster
-Download the etcd binary in each of the boxes and configure the cluster by following the below steps.
+Download the etcd binary in each of the boxes and and follow the steps below to configure the cluster:

 ### Download the etcd binary
-Download the binary of the etcd in each of the server.
+Download the binary of the etcd in each server.
 ```bash
 cd ~
 wget https://github.com/etcd-io/etcd/releases/download/v3.3.13/etcd-v3.3.13-linux-amd64.tar.gz